Skip to Content

 Yes, even for stubble

 These commercially available oils often contain essential oils including argan oil and jojoba oil.
-They’re very nourishing for the hair shafts and can give the stubble a very slick shine
+They can give stubble – especially stubble – a nice, slick shine.

-Use it on dry stubble to ensure the oil can reach as many hairs as possible.
-Wet, clumped together stubble hairs don’t allow for much infiltration.
+Ensure the oil can reach as many hairs as possible.
+Wet, clumped-together stubble hairs don’t allow for much infiltration.

 beard oil can really make stubble feel softer

-Heavy stubble (4-5mm) can behave very similar to a short beard.
+Heavy stubble (4-5mm) can behave very similarly to a short beard.
 Beard hairs often lie in different directions, and of course, naturally clump together

 Many men learn how to groom stubble by trimming and shaving but forget these extras that can really make a difference to the look.